 It is 1848, and revolution is breaking out across Europe.
 In Britain, one woman stands between order and chaos: Queen Victoria.
 Jenna Coleman stars as the young but fearless monarch, facing a crisis that threatens to end her reign.

 Created, written and executive produced by Daisy Goodwin, “Victoria” has become a runaway hit in its first two seasons.
-The series returns to “Masterpiece” for its third season Sundays at 8 p.m., beginning Jan.
-13, 2019.
-Catch up on the whole series to date via the PBS app and Passport.
-When Season 3 begins, each episode will repeat at 7 p.m. the following week, leading into the new episode at 8 p.m.
+Catch up on the whole series to date via the PBS app and Passport or get the DVD set as our gift for your donation to Arizona PBS.

 Continuing the story of Victoria’s rule over the largest empire the world has ever known, Season 3 introduces fascinating new historical characters, including Laurence Fox (“Inspector Lewis”) as the vainglorious Lord Palmerston, who crosses swords with the queen over British foreign policy.
 Also vexing the queen this season is Kate Fleetwood as Victoria’s devoted but troubled half-sister, Princess Feodora, who seeks refuge at Buckingham Palace due to political unrest back home in Germany.

 Other new characters include John Sessions as reformist Prime Minister John Russell, and Lily Travers as the beguiling Duchess of Monmouth.

 Returning are Tom Hughes as Victoria’s devoted, obsessive husband, Prince Albert; Nell Hudson as the queen’s chief dresser, Nancy Skerrett; Ferdinand Kingsley as Charles Francatelli, the royal chef and cookbook king; plus a host of others.